pschirmacher/swing-util/README.md

 ## Usage

+"Hello, world!" example.
+Both the text field and the label are bound to the value of the atom 'name'.

 	(show (frame "it works!"
 	             (let [name (atom "<name>")]
 	               (column :center
 	                       (txt 15 name)
 	                       (row (label "hi") (label name))))))

+A table that shows some data.
+One column is editable. 'space-cowboys' is updated accordingly.

 	(show (frame "table"
 	             (let [space-cowboys (atom [{:name "Luke"